lotus-lab/snap-fetch/readme.md

 ## Installation

-You can install Snap-Fetch using npm or yarn:
+You can install snap-fetch using npm or yarn:

 ```shell
 npm install snap-fetch